 Often our focus and investment remains in the past, our energy tied up in resentments.
 ‘No wonder I’m x, look at what happened to me.’

-However, we need the energy that we are placing into resentment.
+But we need the energy that we are placing into resentment for more useful things.
 We need to transform it to give flight to the creative magic that our lives depend upon.
 Energy cannot be destroyed, only transformed.
 Place your energy in two contrary investments at the same time and you will find yourself conflicted and confused.
 And so, liberating the energy that thrives in resentment is often the first step to making a commitment to change.

 Invest in the present, keep an eye on the future.